honganh1206/computer-study/SystemDesign/Dive_Into_Systems/notes/chapter7/Stack frame and frame record.md

 The **stack frame** a.k.a **activation frame/record** refers to the portion of the stack (as a block of memory) allocated to a single function call.
 Think of it like a "workspace" where a function stores its things.

+> [!important] Core idea
+> When a function runs, it needs:
+> - Space to store its **parameters** (arguments passed in).
+> - Space for its **local variables**.
+> - A way to **return** to the correct place after finishing (the **return address**).
+> - Possibly some bookkeeping information (like saved registers).
+>
+> All of that data is grouped together as one **frame**.
+Each time a new function is called, a new frame is pushed onto the stack; when it returns, its frame is popped off.

+All of that data is grouped together as one **frame**.
+Each time a new function is called, a new frame is pushed onto the stack; when it returns, its frame is popped off.

+Why do we need a stack frame?
+When we executing function calls, we have *local bindings* a.k.a local variables of the function being executed.
+For that, our approach is to reserve a region of the stack to store the local bindings.

 The memory between stack pointer and base pointer is used for *local variables*.
 Before the function `fname` is called, it saves the previous function's frame pointer `%rbp` (in this case the previous function is `main` as the caller) as the **saved frame pointer**.

-> Why do we have frame pointers?
+Why do we have frame pointers?
 Every push/pop or sub/add operation changes the **stack pointer (`%rsp`)**, so the addresses of local variables or arguments would keep shifting during execution. `%rbp` equals the **stack pointer value at the start of the frame**, so locals and arguments always sit at fixed offsets relative to `%rbp`

 The callee also sets its own `%rbp` at the address `0x418` holding the value `0x42c`